Current-induced near-field radiative energy, linear-momentum, and angular-momentum transfer: System and formalism

 with $\mu(T)=2k_BT\ln [2\cosh(\mu_g/2k_BT)]$.
 Here, $T$ is the temperature, $\mu_g$ is the chemical potential, $\gamma$ the damping parameter, and $e_0$ the electron charge.
+The nonlocal surface conductivity is obtained under the long-wavelength limit and by neglecting the interband transition which is justifiable for $2\mu_g > \hbar\omega$.
 In the numerical calculation, we set the Fermi velocity $v_F=10^6\,$m/s, the chemical potential $\mu_g = 0.1\,$eV and the damping parameter $\gamma = 3.7\,$meV.
 Figure~\ref{fig1}(b) shows the nonreciprocal dispersions of SPPs in the presence of an electric current.